 What Countries Does Tern Ship To?

 Tern accommodates local and international shipping and has designated each country they support into three regions.
-Most East Asian and Southeast Asian countries are included in Region 1, Eastern and Western European countries in Regions 2, and US, Canada and Russia, as well as certain South American countries in Region 3.
+Most East Asian and Southeast Asian countries are included in Region 1, Eastern and Western European countries in Regions 2, and the US, Canada, and Russia, as well as certain South American countries in Region 3.

 Read also: Check out the most popular e-bike brands via this overview article.